CDCgov/trusted-intermediary/scripts/hurl/README.md

     ./update_examples.sh
     ```
 - `utils.sh`: utility functions for the previous scripts.
 It has functions to submit requests to RS, check the submission status throughout the whole flow, and downloading snapshots from azurite

-**Note**: these scripts require both RS and TI to be running locally